-on their alleged violation of TEX.
+Kelley asserted a Wiretapping Claim against the KTRK Defendants based on their alleged violation of TEX.
 CIV.
 PRAC. & REM.
 CODE § 123.001, et seq.
-Kelley alleges that the KTRK Defendants violated this statute by using a "pager cam" to record Kelley's conversation with Bradford, Stephens, and Jordan during the CLE in San Antonio.
+14 Kelley alleged that the KTRK Defendants violated this statute by using a "pager cam" to record Kelley's conversation with Bradford, Stephens, and Jordan during the CLE in San Antonio.
 The KTRK Defendants moved for summary judgment on the Wiretapping Claim on a number of grounds.
 We reach only the statute-of-limitations ground, and we hold that the KTRK Defendants were entitled to judgment as a matter of law because they conclusively proved that Kelley's Wiretapping Claim is barred by the two-year statute of limitations under TEX.
 CIV.
 PRAC. & REM.
 CODE § 16.003 (Vernon 1997).

 In their motion, the KTRK Defendants conclusively proved that the alleged wiretapping violation occurred on July 10, 1997 and that Kelley did not bring suit on this claim until the Ninth Amended Petition, which was filed more than two years later-on August 30, 1999.
 Kelley first argues that he actually pleaded this claim earlier-in the Eighth Amended Petition filed in April of 1999.
-This argument fails because the Eighth Amended Petition makes no reference to the San Antonio CLE during which the wiretapping allegedly occurred.
+This argument fails because the Eighth Amended Petition made no reference to the San Antonio CLE during which the wiretapping allegedly occurred.
 In fact, Steve Bivens and Jaime Zamora-the two men who allegedly traveled to San Antonio to videotape Kelley and record his conversations-were not made defendants until the Ninth Amended Petition.
-Kelley argues that the following paragraph in the Eighth Amended Petition (from the part of the petition stating facts relating to the KTRK news broadcasts) is sufficient to allege wiretapping:
+Kelley argues that the following paragraph in the Eighth Amended Petition (from the part of the petition stating facts relating to the KTRK news broadcasts) was sufficient to allege wiretapping: